Phase boundaries in algebraic conformal QFT: Theory of superselection sectors

 \section{Theory of superselection sectors}

-Our aim is the description and construction of local quantum observables in the presence of a phase boundary.
 The classification of the possible boundary conditions is an issue of representation theory.
 For this kind of questions, the setting of algebraic quantum field theory is the most appropriate \cite{DHR}.
-Apart from the most powerful description of representations in terms of endomorphisms, which allows to exploit the full power of the theory of subfactors, it also has the benefit of sparing the necessity of short-distance regularizations of operator products, and other issues of technical nature.
+Apart from the description of representations in terms of endomorphisms, which allows to exploit the full power of the theory of subfactors, it also has the benefit of sparing the necessity of short-distance regularizations of operator products, and other issues of technical nature.

 We shall give a brief review of the underlying DHR theory and the use of Q-systems in order to characterize extensions of a given QFT.
 A Q-system is essentially the same thing as a Frobenius algebra in a tensor category, with the additional qualification that the tensor category carries a natural C* structure, inherited from the local von Neumann algebras.
 This feature simplifies some of the general results about Frobenius algebras.
 For us, the important point is that a Q-system allows to grasp all algebraic features of an extension (commutation relations, operator product expansion) in terms of finitely many data, as we will explain below.